mismailzz/Multi-Master-HA-Kubernetes-Setup/README.md

 In this setup, we tried to follow the best practices as recommended by the Kubernetes documentation.
 As we have the two ways to setup the High Available Kubernetes architechure, one of them is stacked architecure and other having seperate etcd cluster nodes.
 But for this setup, we make the things simple, as we follow to use the stacked architechure in which the etcd component is a part of same control plane having other components of the kubernetes.
 Furthermore, as the swap should be disabled in the kubernetes nodes, due to which we didn't configure the swap from scratch while creation of a VM.

 We use the two nodes for HAProxy loadbalancer for Master nodes to ensure the HA at loadbalancer level too.
 All our pods will be run on the woker nodes.
 Why we need the three Master nodes?
-For little bit depth, its better to look into the documentation.
+For little bit depth, its better to look into the kubernetes official documentation.
 We setup the cluster by using the kubeadm.

 #### Note: As human, we are vulnerable to make mistakes.
 My repositories are always open for the feedback or recommendation.
 Please suggest anything that help us to share with community.